 - Apart from the above, each state in India offers additional incentives for investments and special incentive packages for mega projects.

 The major incentives and facilities available to SEZ developers include:

-- Exemption from customs/excise duties for development of SEZs for authorised operations approved by the BOA.
+- Exemption from customs/excise duties for the development of SEZs for authorized operations approved by the BOA.

 - Income Tax exemption on income derived from the business of development of the SEZ in a block of 10 years, in 15 years under Section 80-IAB of the Income Tax Act.

 - Exemption from Central Sales Tax (CST).

 - Exemption from Service Tax (Section 7, 26 and the Second Schedule of the SEZ Act).